How to use Silverfin Accounts Production

 Step 4) Validate the Notes

-The notes that have been auto created (based on the financial information within Silverfin) will be automatically starred.
-If you want to change any of this, then simply select or deselect the star as required.
+The first thing a user needs to do is star / unstar any relevant notes.
 Each note will populate as much information as it can, based on the data coming from any manual upload / online synchronisation, and you have the option to edit this information, or to provide additional information as required.
+E.g. If you complete the Fixed Asset Register, the detail will flow through into the Tangibles Note.

 To post in Companies House, please read this article.